RevenueCat/firestore-revenuecat-purchases/PREINSTALL.md

 Follow the steps in the [RevenueCat documentation](https://docs.revenuecat.com/docs/getting-started) to add the RevenueCat SDK to your mobile app.
 In addition, follow the instructions to set up the Firebase Integration inside the app by:

-- Listening to Firebase Authentication events and setting the RevenueCat user ID to the Firebase UID
+- Listening to Firebase Authentication events and setting the RevenueCat user ID to the Firebase UID.
 - Setting the reserved RevenueCat subscriber attribute for the Firebase App Instance ID, if you want to send events to Google Analytics for Firebase.

 #### Billing